 Our first ever Norway itinerary was perfect.
 I don't just say this to get you excited, I really mean it.
-There is only one other country which we loved as much as Norway, and that's Japan.
-The difference is that in Japan, our favourite city is Tokyo, whereby in Norway, we simply loved every single inch of this incredible country.
 During our road trip in Norway, we discovered mountains, lakes, fjords, national parks, cities and vast forests.
 We had the most incredible adventure and we'd love to do it over and over again.
+The highlight was going to the Arctic Circle and seeing the Northern Lights in Norway.
+I mean wow, what an epic thing to see.
 That's exactly why we can't wait to share with you our Norway itinerary which is ideal for any first time visitor.

 Table of Contents

 Second, most rental cars in Norway are of really good quality.
 During the first trip, we got a beautiful Hyundai Kona and on our second trip, in the Arctic circle, we got an automatic Focus.
-Both cars behaved really well.
+Both cars behaved really well on the roads.
 We noticed that most rentals are new cars with good mileage and in perfectly good condition.

 Forth, it turned out to be mission impossible to be vegan in Norway, so we went vegetarian for the most duration of our trip.
 This made us realise that certain parts of the world don't go well with our dietary options.
 As such, we decided to be vegan at home but be a bit more flexible with our diet when we travel, and allow for vegetarian dishes